A RACE AGAINST TIME… PART 1 – BACKGROUND & PREPARATIONS

 “Failing to prepare, you’re preparing to fail”

 ‘We were flown back to Barneo Ice Station, but as we looked down we saw the horrendous impact of the climate crisis.
 It was awful, with large cracks, broken ice, and simply open water, all across what was supposed to be the ice-locked North Pole.’

 Extract from Vic’s book, Plan D

-The recognised route for most expeditions to the poles is via the coastline to the poles, but bearing in mind the effects of the climate having become receded, unpredictable as well as dangerous and risky.
-Please also bear in mind there are many poles, and focussing at the North Pole, there are five, and the usual recognised pole for expeditions is the Geographic.
-With this in mind, our initial and accepted route would take us from Canada, and planning went under way in the first year with dialogue with the Canadian logistics company.
-However, unbeknown to us they were already thinking of lifting off from this area, as it was too much of a risk for landing their aircrafts and not enough cliental crazy enough to undertake such expeditions.
+The recognized route for most expeditions to the poles is via the coastline to the poles, but bearing in mind the effects of the climate has become receded, unpredictable as well as dangerous and risky.
+Please also bear in mind there are many poles, and focusing on the North Pole, there are five, and the usual recognized pole for expeditions is the Geographic.
+With this in mind, our initial and accepted route would take us from Canada, and planning went underway in the first year with dialogue with the Canadian logistics company.
+However, unbeknown to us they were already thinking of lifting off from this area, as it was too much of a risk for landing their aircraft and not enough cliental crazy enough to undertake such expeditions.
 So our first setback was the Canadian route being closed, let’s call this Plan A.

-In a bitter sweet symphony, it was at Henry’s funeral where we were re-connected with a good friend from the logistics company from our South Pole days who knew us and wanted to help.
-He said he could, as a ‘one off’ organise the Canadians, the problem is we would have to go from the pole to the Canadian coastline; but at least we could get out there and achieve our mission in documenting what we saw on ice.
-And so, Plan C was agreed!
+In a bitter-sweet symphony, it was at Henry’s funeral where we were re-connected with a good friend from the logistics company from our South Pole days who knew us and wanted to help.
+He said he could, as a ‘one-off’ organize the Canadians, the problem is we would have to go from the pole to the Canadian coastline, but at least we could get out there and achieve our mission of documenting what we saw on the ice.
+And so, Plan C was agreed upon!

 So, even before we had set off from the UK our plan had changed twice, we had lost a dear friend, as well as the added frustrations and emotions involved.
 But, we had the green light and we were off!
 Surely nothing else could go wrong…?